 1200 ft. of wrought iron fence, manufactured by Waterbury & Duncan of Norwalk, is installed along the West Avenue boundary of estate.

-August 5, the New York Times describes Legrand Lockwood’s mansion as costing nearly two million dollars to build, and “when completed, will stand with scarcely a rival in the United States.”
+Aug.
+5: The New York Times describes Legrand Lockwood’s Mansion as costing nearly two million dollars to build, and “when completed, will stand with scarcely a rival in the United States.”

 The Lockwood Family moves into Mansion.

-Lockwood & Co. fails on September 29, 1868 and declares bankruptcy on October 1, leading to loss of LeGrand Lockwood’s fortune.
-Lockwood is forced to mortgage estate to pay back creditors.
+Lockwood & Co. fails on Sept.
+29 and declares bankruptcy on Oct.
+1, leading to the loss of LeGrand Lockwood’s fortune.
+Lockwood is forced to mortgage the estate to pay back creditors.
 The gardening staff is relinquished.

-October 2, the New York Sun publishes an article, later republished nationally as “The Palace of a Ruined Banker,” which described the interiors and furnishings of the Elm Park, including the servant’s quarters, and estate grounds.
+Oct.
+2: The New York Sun publishes an article, later republished nationally as “The Palace of a Ruined Banker,” which described the interiors and furnishings of Elm Park, including the Servants’ Quarters, and estate grounds.

-LeGrand restarts Lockwood & Co firm, but sells $10 million worth of stock in the Lake Shore & Michigan Southern Railroad to rival Cornelius Vanderbilt; mortgage on house was transferred from Union Trust to LSMSRR, thus to Vanderbilt’s control.
+LeGrand restarts Lockwood & Co firm, but sells $10 million worth of stock in the Lake Shore & Michigan Southern Railroad to rival Cornelius Vanderbilt; the mortgage on the Mansion was transferred from Union Trust to LSMSRR, thus to Vanderbilt’s control.

-On October 4th, LeGrand Lockwood resigns as Treasurer of Lake Shore & Michigan Southern Railway and is replaced by Vanderbilt underling James H. Banker.[/su_content_slide]
+Oct.
+4: LeGrand Lockwood resigns as Treasurer of Lake Shore & Michigan Southern Railroad and is replaced by Vanderbilt underling James H. Banker.[/su_content_slide]

 US Federal Census for Norwalk records that Lockwood had 9 servants (2 gardeners; 1 coachman, 1 cook and 5 house maids) living on the estate.